Signeo-org/signeo-mobile-backend/README.md

-# signeo-mobile
+# signeo-mobile-backend
-Mobile app version of Signeo, enabling live subtitling on mobile devices for both sign language and text.
+Backend service for the Signeo mobile application, handling core logic for live subtitling and API management.